 After the dental implant has bonded to the jaw bone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
 Drs.
 Kruth, Kasunich, Hertz or Miller can then start making your new teeth.
 An impression or digital scan must be taken.
 Then, posts or attachments can be connected to the implants.
 The replacement teeth are then placed over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Surgical Advances in Dental Implants — One stage implants

 Using the most recent advances in dental implant technology, Drs.
 Kasunich and Hertz are able to place single stage implants in certain situations.
 These implants do not require a second procedure to uncover them, but they do require a minimum of three months of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between a dental specialist (periodontist or oral surgeon) and your general dentist.
 Drs.
-Kruth, Kasunich or Hertz will perform the initial tooth extraction and bone grafting, if necessary.
+Kruth, Kasunich, Hertz or Miller will perform the initial tooth extraction and bone grafting, if necessary.
 Your doctor may choose to perform the implant surgery the day of tooth removal, several months after healing has occurred, or refer you to a dental specialist for implant placement.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis and will also make any temporary prosthesis needed during the implant process.